 Chrysalis House's fost/adopt program matches waiting families with children from the California foster care system.
 When a child is not able to reunify with their biological family, an adoption plan may be ordered so that the child can have a permanent and loving family.
 Children available for adoption are of varying ages, ethnicities, and come from many different types of family dynamics.

 The foster-to-adopt process helps connect children who need a permanent family with adoptive parents.
 While similar to foster care, fost/adopt is different because the intent is to provide a permanent home, rather than a temporary one.
 These children have special needs for which a prospective adoptive parent must provide - and are not just food and shelter.
-Rather, the needs include support, encouragement, reassurance, self-esteem, self-worth, and most importantly, love.
-There are many stigmas attached to the realm of fost/adoption and while it is true that some children will have higher needs due to their trauma history, most children are resilient and are able to resolve those issues over time.
+Rather, their needs include support, encouragement, reassurance, self-esteem, self-worth, and most importantly, love.

 RFA Portability Program: Chrysalis House, Inc. works with families who wish to port their current RFA certification to a more adoption focused agency.
 We position ourselves to address all portability requests in a thoughtful way and will explore your timeline and expectations.
 Please contact Megan to inquire about our Portability Program.